Rami Gabriel

 Associate Professor of Psychology, Columbia College Chicago

-Rami Gabriel studies the philosophy of psychology and is founding fellow at the Research Group in Mind, Science and Culture at Columbia College Chicago.
-He is the author of Why I Buy: Self, Taste, and Consumer Society in America (2013) and co-author with Stephen Asma of The Emotional Mind: Affective Roots of Culture and Cognition (2019).
-His forthcoming book, A Suspicious Science: The Uses of Psychology, will be published by Oxford University Press.
+Rami Gabriel is Associate Professor of Psychology at Columbia College Chicago.
+He is the author of A Suspicious Science: The Uses of Psychology (2023), and Why I Buy: Self, Taste, and Consumer Society in America (2013), as well as co-author with Stephen Asma of The Emotional Mind: Affective Roots of Culture and Cognition (2019).

 The self-help game